openhab/website/blog/2024-12-15-openhab-4-3-release.md

 _Laurent Garnier ([@lolodomo](https://github.com/lolodomo)), openHAB Maintainer_

 openHAB 4.3 adds a new sitemap element: the `Colortemperaturepicker`.
-This element is a control for something like a rgb or rgbw light where you can adjust the color temperature.
+This element is a control for something like a rgb or rgbw light, where you can adjust the color temperature.
 The button opens an overlay to fine-tune your color temperature when you click on it.
 In the overlay, a white color gradient lets you pick and set the color temperature.
-The content of this button can also show what is the current color temperature.
+The content of this button can also show what the current color temperature is.
 This new element is already supported by Basic UI and the Android app.

 <p align="center"><img style="max-width: 70%;" src="/uploads/2024-12-15-openhab-4-3-release/sitemap_demo_colortemperaturepicker.png"/></p>